1300 364 858

 • Alkaliser – Raises pH levels to alkaline

-Water Analysis/Testing FAQs
+Water Tank Testing FAQs

 There are many reasons why you may need your water to be tested:

-• If you have blue green discolouration in your sink, basins or toilet bowl, there may be a problem with the pH level of your tank water.
+• If you have blue-green discolouration in your sink, basins, or toilet bowl, there may be a problem with the pH level of your tank water.

-• Brown stains on driveways and fences after using Bore water, could be a sign of increased Iron levels
+• Brown stains on driveways and fences after using Bore water could be a sign of increased Iron levels

-• Coloured water could be sediment build-up or leaching of tannins from nearby trees, in your water tank
+• Coloured water could be sediment build-up or leaching of tannins from nearby trees in your water tank

-Pristine Water Systems conducts a series of simple water tests on site to establish whether further investigation is required.
+Pristine Water Systems conducts a series of simple water tests on-site to establish whether further investigation is required.
 These tests include:

 • pH levels